fusion809/fusion809.github.io-old2/_posts/2016-01-23-how-to-create-your-own-jekyll-site-with-github-pages.md

 ```

 ## Running Jekyll Locally
-If you are interested in setting up Jekyll locally on your Linux machine here is a Bash script that can do this for you (run this as standard, non-root user, from the top-level directory of the local copy of your Jekyll site), provided that Rubygems has already been installed on your Linux system (for instructions on installing Rubygems see the [section below](#installing-rubygems)):
+If you are interested in setting up Jekyll locally on your Linux machine here is a Bash script that can do this for you (run this as standard, non-root user, from the top-level directory of the local copy of your Jekyll site), provided that RubyGems has already been installed on your Linux system (for instructions on installing RubyGems see the [section below](#installing-rubygems)):
 ```bash
 gem install bundler
 bundle install
 ```
 then to start Jekyll locally run: `bundle exec jekyll serve` (again as standard, non-root user).

-## Installing Rubygems
+## Getting the Dependencies
-Installing Rubygems is usually easy when done using your distribution's package manager.
-For example, at the time of writing this post I am operating on Arch Linux, so to install Rubygems (and this should be applicable to all distributions that use the pacman package manager) I ran: `sudo pacman -S rubygems`.
-For other distributions run the commands listed below, note that as on The Hornery itself, `$` denotes standard user console while `#` denotes root console.
+There are two package dependencies for Jekyll that should be installed with one's package manager, Git and RubyGems.

 ### APT: Debian, PCLinuxOS, Ubuntu, *etc.*
-`$ sudo apt-get install ruby`<br/>
+`$ sudo apt-get install git ruby`<br/>
 or:<br/>
-`# apt-get install ruby`
+`# apt-get install git ruby`

 ### DNF: Fedora, Korora, *etc.*
-`$ sudo dnf install ruby`<br/>
+`$ sudo dnf install git ruby`<br/>
 or:<br/>
-`# dnf install ruby`
+`# dnf install git ruby`

 ### Entropy: Sabayon, Spike
-`$ sudo equo i -av dev-ruby/rubygems`<br/>
+`$ sudo equo i -av dev-vcs/git dev-ruby/rubygems`<br/>
 or:<br/>
-`# equo i -av dev-ruby/rubygems`
+`# equo i -av dev-vcs/git dev-ruby/rubygems`

 ### Portage: Calculate, Gentoo, Sabayon, *etc.*
-`$ sudo emerge -av dev-ruby/rubygems`<br/>
+`$ sudo emerge -av dev-vcs/git dev-ruby/rubygems`<br/>
 or:<br/>
-`# emerge -av dev-ruby/rubygems`
+`# emerge -av dev-vcs/git dev-ruby/rubygems`

 ### urpmi: Mageia, OpenMandriva, *etc.*
-`$ sudo urpmi ruby-RubyGems`<br/>
+`$ sudo urpmi git ruby-RubyGems`<br/>
 or:<br/>
-`# urpmi ruby-RubyGems`
+`# urpmi git ruby-RubyGems`

 ### yum: CentOS, Oracle, RHEL, *etc.*
-`$ sudo yum install ruby`<br/>
+`$ sudo yum install git ruby`<br/>
 or:<br/>
-`# yum install ruby`
+`# yum install git ruby`

 ### ZYpp: openSUSE, SLE, *etc.*
-`$ sudo zypper in ruby`<br/>
+`$ sudo zypper in git ruby`<br/>
 or:<br/>
-`# zypper in ruby`
+`# zypper in git ruby`

 ## Vendor Folder
 Running `bundle install` will create a folder called `vendor` inside your Jekyll site.
-This directory contains gems (the package format used by Rubygems) and they can take up a large amount of space in your Jekyll site.
-Consequently you may wish to edit your `.gitignore` file to include this vendor folder (to see how to do this you are welcome to look at this repository's [`.gitignore`](https://github.com/fusion809/fusion809.github.io/blob/master/.gitignore) file) so as to save space on your Jekyll site, do this before making any commits, however, as otherwise your site will still be larger than it would be without the vendor folder.
+This directory contains gems (the package format used by RubyGems) and they can take up a large amount of space in your Jekyll site.
+Consequently you may wish to edit your `.gitignore` file to include this vendor folder (to see how to do this you are welcome to look at this repository's [`.gitignore`](https://github.com/fusion809/fusion809.github.io/blob/master/.gitignore) file) so as to save space on your Jekyll site, it is important to do this **before** making any commits.

 ## Handling Jekyll Errors
 If this returns errors then my guess is that your `Gemfile` and `_config.yml` files, which should both be in the top-level directory of your Jekyll site, are incorrectly written or you have made some syntactic error in the Liquid tags on your website.
 Including Liquid tags that are not defined is known to return errors like: